blockpy-edu/blockpy/README.md

 Otherwise, you should be able to edit the ``src/*.js`` files freely.
 To get a sense of the dependencies, check out the ``blockpy_new.html`` file and then the ``src/main.js`` file.
 These should be good starting points.

+You have to update your blockly and skulpt

+    > git subtree pull --prefix=skulpt --squash skulpt master
+    > git subtree pull --prefix=blockly --squash blockly master

 Commands
 --------